Tuesday, 23 September 2014

 m((0,1)(3,5))=(10)+(53)=1+2=3.

 We see that this idea readily generalizes to finite unions of pairwise disjoint intervals (recall that two sets are disjoint if their intersection is empty, that is, if they do not overlap).
-In that case, we define the Lebesgue mesure of the union to be the sum of the Lebesgue measures of each individual interval.
-More concretely, if a1<b1<a2<b2<<an<bn, then
+In that case, we define the Lebesgue measure of the union to be the sum of the Lebesgue measures of each individual interval.

-Take the naturals from 1 to 5, for instance.
+Take the naturals from 1 to 5.

-When we consider them as a whole, we have {1, 2, 3, 4, 5} in this interval.
+When we consider them as a whole, we have {1, 2, 3, 4, 5} in this 'interval'.

 When we consider just the even ones, we have {2, 4} instead.